fs+x86_64 +linux

 fn next(iter: *iterator) (dirent | done | error);

-Returns the next directory entry from an iterator, or void if none remain. '.' and '..' are skipped.
+Returns the next directory entry from an iterator, or done if none remain. '.' and '..' are skipped.
 It is a programming error to call this again after it has returned void.
 Calling this again after an error is safe.
 The list is not guaranteed to be complete when an error has been returned.
 The file stat returned may only have the type bits set on the file mode; callers should call stat to obtain the detailed file mode.

 fn open[link]